yannickjemmely/Mida/README.md

 </p>
 <br>

-A TypeScript framework to operate in financial markets.
+A TypeScript framework to easily operate in financial markets.

 MidaFX allows to:
 - Trade financial assets like stocks, forex, crypto or commodities;